PranavAchrekar/ContactListApp/README.md

 ----------------------------------------------------
 ### Steps to follow for first time use open terminal/command prompt and execute this below commands.

-1. Create a virtual environment.
+1. Create a virtual environment
 ~~~
    py -m venv env
 ~~~